project-mao/mao-core/README.md

 ## Database

 > **INFO** It is recommended to use a database which only stores data for MaO.
+> Also, please ensure that the MongoDB instance allows connections through IPv6.

 MaO uses MongoDB for: